kipod/server.py/README.md

 This event binds to the Town.
 Parasites eats products in the town.
 Products decrement count equal to parasites count in attack event.
+Number of parasites in one attack [1..3]
+Safe time after attack: 5 * (number parasites in last attack)

 ##### Map JSON string data example for result of action MAP for layer=1